gpdsec/DataScience-Python/AI/Audio/Cough Detector/CNN/README.md

-Due to sorteg of possitive cough sounds this prosect is halted for while
+Due to shortage of possitive cough sounds this project is halted for while